-Every year, a plethora of epic action films flood the box office.
+Every year, more about a plethora of epic action films flood the box office.
 But only a few of them taste sweet success.
 These movies are so darn good that they would make you believe you can drop kick rapscallions into oblivion.
 But you probably would twist your ankle and go crying back to your mommy.
 So if you are staying alone and need to spice up your PG life, check these movies out:

 Terminator 2: Judgment Day